variant-database/vdb/Documentation.md

 <br />
 #### `save` \<cluster or pattern or history or list name> \<file name>

 Saves a list of the viruses in the given cluster to the specified file.
 Patterns, history, or lists can also be saved.
 Clusters saved to a file name ending in `.fasta` are saved in FASTA format, otherwise **vdb** format is used.
+For clusters, two space-separated options can be given after the file name: `m` - create an accompanying metadata file for the given cluster, and `z` - saves the cluster in a compressed format.
 <br />
 #### `load` \<cluster name> \<file name>